gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 #### setprice
 To create a bob `utxo` (or an ask order) you need to first set the price.
 To set price you need to edit the `./setprice` script in the `dexscripts` folder

 Note: To fully cancel an autotrade, `setprice 0` needs to be called twice, once with `base/rel` and then with `rel/base`, since there are actually 2 prices (bid and ask).
 Doing `setprice 0` for an order made with `coinmarketcap api` call doesn't end it.
 It is likely as it has two `0`'s and you can only set one `0` at a time.
+The only way to stop an order made with `coinmarketcap api` is to kill `marketmaker`.

 Sample File Contents:
 ```shell